 Gain an in-depth understanding of the complex functions and healing nature of more than 150 local plants through theoretical learning, herb gathering and sampling, and medicine making in this 300-hour program.
 Half of class time is spent hands on, in nature, with extended trips to local environments such as the Sierras and the Pacific Ocean.
 This is what distinguishes American herbalism—you learn about the plants in your own body, mind and spirit.
 You will create your own medicines during every class meeting, learning how to make extracts from multiple solutions, as well as creams and lotions, salves, teas, syrups, honey, oils, vinegars, and suppositories.

 This year also involves an in-depth investigation of human physiology to understand the complex interactions among reproductive, endocrine, nervous, skin, muscular, skeletal and digestive systems.
 Constitutional physiology and the impact of stress are also emphasized.
 Students examine the cellular system and how fluid is transported throughout the body.

 On the first Sunday of each month there will be an herb walk, with exception to Winter months.
-There will also be three class field trips.
+There will also be three class field trips of botanical field study.
 At the conclusion of the course, students will have a firm and well rounded foundation in herbalism.
 Students completing the course will be awarded a beautiful certificate suitable for framing and placement on their office wall.

 Deposit Policy: To secure your space in the program, a non-refundable deposit is required.
 Full payment of entire tuition is required by first class.
 If the Ohlone Center is not able to guarantee you a space in the program, your deposit will be refunded promptly.

 Refund policy: Refunds less the non-refundable deposit are given if students drop within 30 days of first class.
 There are no refunds on tuition payments after this time even if the student is no longer in attendance.